Students outside the EU/EEA

 Anders and Annette fill out the application form and send this together with all relevant documentation to Helfo within six months of the payment date.

-If you contact Helfo on behalf of anyone else, you must have power of attorney for them.
+If you contact Helfo on behalf of others, you must have a power of attorney.

 Content provided by Helfo